richrd/bx/README.md

   * Removing accounts
   * DCC Chat?
 * Modules
+  * raspicam module for taking photos with the raspberry pi
+    * Send link to uploaded or hosted photo
   * Command for taking photos and uploading them to a server
   * Ignore and unignore users
   * Replace 'runas' with command 'run' that allows: